ghwns-dev/SSDsim/README.md

     2 : dedicated to READ

-Execution with buffer size 256 and iteration count 262144 will fully utilize the 64KB Flash Memory (heuristic) And the case would show how Garbage Collection operates.
+Execution with buffer size 256 and iteration count 262144 will fully utilize the 64KB Flash Memory (heuristic) And the case would show how garbage collection operates.

 Executing the SSDsim with config file is not yet supported, but soon it will be accessible.
 (e.g. ./build/SSDsim ./config/SSD_model_name.ini)
-It's because the benchmark ability of the author is not yet matured.

 Any modification is up to you and welcomed, enjoy your work.

+* Remaining works
 1. Chip level parallelism
+2. Channel Scheduler
-2. Background Garbage Collection
+3. Background Garbage Collection
-3. Channel Scheduler